sketchplugins/plugin-directory/README.md

 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
-- [Sketch Pixel Cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by Stackdevelopment: A plugin for Sketch to fix all of those partial pixels
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
 - [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.